-COMMUNITY IMPACT 10 Community Impacts and Mitigation I. Community Outreach Actions by Applicant a.
+Community Impacts and Mitigation

+- 1. Community Outreach Actions by Applicant - a.
 Described how the community was engaged.
 Did community-based non-profit organization(s) involved in potentially impacted communities provide assistance in engagement efforts?
+Did the

-Did the topic of discussion include potential adverse impacts of digester projects, including a net increase in criteria pollutants, toxic air contaminants, hazardous air pollutants, groundwater and surface water impacts, and truck traffic and odor? b.
-Listed the public and/or government stakeholders involved. c.
-Provided details of community meetings, including but not limited to the method of notification, attendance, location, date/time, translation services provided, childcare provided, meals provided.
-II.
-Mitigation Measures: The community outreach addressed in detail specific mitigation measures that will be included in the project, including but not limited to, methods to mitigate impacts such as toxic air contaminants, hazardous air pollutants, groundwater and surface water impacts, truck traffic, and odor.
-III.
-Letters of Support: Provided support letters from community members and/or leaders demonstrating that outreach was conducted (up to 3).
-Localized Economic Benefits Provided jobs-related information requested in the template.
-Benefits Priority Populations Provided direct, meaningful, and assured benefits to one or more priority populations AND meaningfully addresses an important community need.
-100 TOTAL 100 ADDITIONAL POINTS The project involves a new Submitting Organization (i.e., dairy digester developer) who has not previously been awarded through the DDRDP.
-5
+- topic of discussion include potential adverse impacts of digester projects, including a net increase in criteria pollutants, toxic air contaminants, hazardous air pollutants, groundwater and surface water impacts, and truck traffic and odor? - b.
+Listed the public and/or government stakeholders involved. - c.
+Provided details of community meetings, including but not limited to the method of notification, attendance, location, date/time, translation services provided, childcare provided, meals provided. - d.
+Comprehensive records of the meetings held for individual projects or for each specific project in a cluster should be provided, including but not limited to dates, location, attendance, meeting notes or follow up reports, and video recordings.
+Links for accessing meeting recordings can be provided in the "Community Impact template". - II.
+Mitigation Measures: The community outreach addressed in detail specific mitigation measures that will be included in the project, including but not limited to, methods to mitigate impacts such as toxic air contaminants, hazardous air pollutants, groundwater and surface water impacts, truck traffic, and odor. - III.
+Letters of Support: Provided support letters from community members and/or leaders demonstrating that outreach was conducted (up to 3), where 1 letter should come directly from the local community (e.g., local non-profit associations, local community activists, residents of the area, etc.).